vedvasu/deploy-gcp-kubernetes/README.md

 ## Containerized Django Application for ML Model Deployment
-gpt2-medium model for Text Generation from the Hugging Face library.
+Deploying gpt2-medium model for Text Generation from the Hugging Face library.

 ### Technology used
 - ML model and get the prediction code - **Hugging Face, gpt2-medium**